How to SSH into UniFi APs

 SSH might seem intimidating at first, but once you get the hang of it, it’s an incredibly powerful tool for managing your UniFi APs.
 Whether you’re troubleshooting a network issue, updating firmware, or just poking around to see what’s under the hood, SSH gives you the control you need.

 So, why not give it a try?
 Open up your terminal and start exploring what your UniFi APs can really do.
-And remember, if you’re managing multiple UniFi devices and UniFi Controller, using a service like ours at UniHosted can save you a ton of time and hassle.
+And remember, if you’re managing multiple UniFi devices and UniFi Controller, using a managed service like UniHosted can save you a ton of time and hassle.

 We host UniFi Controllers in the Cloud